Chipotle kale chips are the best way to eat kale! You won’t be able to stop eating these salty and crispy kale chips, a delicious, healthy snack.

 - 2 bunches kale

 - 1 tablespoon olive oil

-- Smoky chipotle paprika (we used Victoria Taylor’s,; substitute smoked paprika, paprika, or chipotle powder if not available)
+- Smoky chipotle paprika (we used Victoria Taylor’s); substitute smoked paprika or paprika

 - Preheat oven to 300°F.

-- Rinse and dry the kale.
-Chop the kale into large pieces.
+- Rinse the kale, then dry it completely.
+Chop the kale into large chip-sized pieces.
 In a bowl, toss the kale with the olive oil.

 The smoky paprika chipotle seasoning gives the chips an excellent flavor.
 If you can’t find this or something similar, use the substitutes listed below or any of your favorite spices or mixes!
 Make sure not to be too heavy handed when sprinkling the chips.

 - Cuisine: American